crim-ca/geoimagenet/README.md

 A few notebbooks are demonstrating the basic use cases of the platform.
 They can be executed with Google Colab.
 * Packaging of a patch classification model: [classif_model_packaging](https://github.com/crim-ca/geoimagenet/blob/master/classif_model_packaging.ipynb)
 * Packaging of a SegNet model: [seg_model_packaging](https://github.com/crim-ca/geoimagenet/blob/master/seg_model_packaging.ipynb)
+* Use of the annotations: coming soon...

 ## Documentation

 ### How to Package Your Model

+In order to submit a new model to the platform, the following steps must be followed:
+1. The model must be trained using PyTorch and the parameters saved as a .pth
+2. Add the model code to the [model repository](https://github.com/sfoucher/gin-model-repo) (by creating a fork of the repo)
+3. The trained model must be packaged using the [thelper](https://github.com/plstcharles/thelper) framework.

 ### How to Use Annotations for Model Training